Ifta’ Specialisation Program

-The advanced Specialisation in Fiqh and Ifta’ Program is a rigorous two-year course for which only a dozen or so places are available.
-The course is now available online for the 2019-20 Academic year to students who can show a high level of competence in the field of Fiqh and can rigorously maintain a long-distant online studying schedule full time.
+The advanced Specialisation in Fiqh and Ifta’ Program is a rigorous two-year course for which only a dozen or so places are available each year.
+The course is now available online too for the 2021-22+ Academic year to students who can show a high level of competence in the field of fiqh and can rigorously maintain a long-distant online studying schedule full time.

 If you are interested please apply today!

-The course comprises the study of important texts on usul al-fiqh (legal theory), qawa’id al-fiqh (legal maxims), usul al-ifta’ (principles of fatwa giving) and juz’iat (derivative rulings).
+The course comprises the study of important texts on usul al-fiqh (legal theory), qawa’id al-fiqh (legal maxims), usul al-ifta’ (principles of fatwa giving) and juz’iat and furu’ al-fiqh (derivative rulings).

-Students study research methodology and the ifta’ process in depth to attain proficiency in research and answering questions according to contemporary demands and sensitivities.
-Over the course period of two years, students practice answering over a thousand questions on a variety of topics.
+Students study research methodology and the ifta’ process in depth to attain proficiency in research and answering questions according to classical and traditional methods, but while taking into consideration contemporary demands and sensitivities.
+Over the full-time course period of two years, students practice answering over a thousand questions on a variety of essential topics required to guide people towards an honest and rightous Islamic life in the fast changing world we find ourselves in.

 The second year of the course includes a specialisation in at least one of a number of important areas: